 Photographing in woodlands in Autumn in the UK is a photographer’s dream setting.
 The colours are just amazing.
 On beautifully crisp, sunny days the light streams in through the leaves and the bokeh is to die for.

-But what about those days when thick black clouds have rolled in, rain is threatening and you can’t reschedule?
+But what about those days when thick black clouds have rolled in, rain is threatening and you can’t reschedule a shoot?

-Well, on bad weather days you work your backside off and pull out every bit of photography knowledge you have.
-Like everything in photography, it’s absolutely worth it to get the shots!
+Well, on bad weather days, you work your backside off and pull out every bit of photography knowledge you have.
+Like everything in photography, it’s absolutely worth it to get the shots, because heavily overcast days are also great for photos!

 That was me a couple of weeks ago